facebookresearch/fairo/README.md

 **This repository, corresponding tutorials and docs are still being refined (and not ready yet).**

-`droidlet` helps you rapidly build agents (real or virtual) that perform a wide variety of tasks specified by humans.
-The agents can use natural language, memory and humans in the loop.
+`droidlet` helps you rapidly build agents (real or virtual) to perform a wide variety of tasks specified by humans.
+It provides primitives for natural language understanding, perception, and memory; and a GUI to keep humans in the loop.

 `droidlet` is an ***early research project for AI researchers*** to explore ideas around *grounded dialogue*, *interactive learning* and *human-computer interfaces*.